top of page

 13.45 Client’s Journey in Copyright - How Is Your Sales Team Involved in Copyright | Part 2

-- At Cision France by Drew Seymour (France)
+- At Cision France by Drew Seymour and Stéphanie Hatte (France)

 - At L'Eco della Stampa by Guiseppe Marsala (Italy)